STATE OF NEW YORK

 FISCAL NOTE.--Pursuant to Legislative Law, Section 50:

-This bill would increase the allowable overtime compensation included
+This bill would increase the limit on overtime compensation used in

-in the final average salary calculation to 30 percent of a member's
+the calculation of final average salary to 30 percent of annual wages

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets